eic/epic-prod/docs/RECO/24.10.1/index.md

                 45to135deg , Sub-directory or File Count:21
             20GeV , Sub-directory or File Count:3
                 130to177deg , Sub-directory or File Count:231
-                3to50deg , Sub-directory or File Count:297
+                3to50deg , Sub-directory or File Count:301
-                45to135deg , Sub-directory or File Count:163
+                45to135deg , Sub-directory or File Count:440
-            2GeV , Sub-directory or File Count:1
+            2GeV , Sub-directory or File Count:2
                 3to50deg , Sub-directory or File Count:47
+                45to135deg , Sub-directory or File Count:58
-            500MeV , Sub-directory or File Count:1
+            500MeV , Sub-directory or File Count:2
                 3to50deg , Sub-directory or File Count:24
+                45to135deg , Sub-directory or File Count:34
-            5GeV , Sub-directory or File Count:1
+            5GeV , Sub-directory or File Count:2
                 3to50deg , Sub-directory or File Count:93
+                45to135deg , Sub-directory or File Count:120
-        gamma , Sub-directory or File Count:7
+        gamma , Sub-directory or File Count:10
             100MeV , Sub-directory or File Count:4
                 130to177deg , Sub-directory or File Count:20
                 3to50deg , Sub-directory or File Count:28